Our roundup of Natick’s charitable and community action non-profit groups:

 Natick Education Foundation: A a nonprofit, membership organization dedicated to enriching, enhancing, and supporting Natick’s public education system.

-Natick Friends of the 4th: Plans and runs Natick’s 4th of July celebration, including parade.
+Natick Friends of the 4th: Plans and runs Natick’s 4th of July celebration, including parade (last parade held in 2019).

 Natick is United: “We are a community where we value differences and everyone belongs.”